bebatut-slides/docker_foundry_ws_12_16/slides.md

 ![](images/deployment_issue_docker.png)

+Note: Docker = An engine that encapsulated any tools as a
+- lightweight
+- portable
+- self sufficient container
-Note: An engine that enables any payload to be encapsulated as a lightweight, portable, self sufficient container, that can be manipulated using standard operations and run consistently on virtually any hardware platform
+- manipulated using standard operations
+- run consistently on virtually any hardware platform

 ----